Today I want to share my favorite Christmas gifts to give that you can make with your kids.

 —if anything is excellent or praiseworthy—think about such things.

-So we decided to make a jar for all of our family and loved ones one Christmas.
-I thought it would be such a neat way to share this message, and my kids wrote several personal blessing for each person’s jar to get them started!
-It was time consuming and labor intensive for my kids to think of each individual and identify specific blessings in that person’s life to write down and add to the jar.
-It was an incredible way for my kids to serve those they love and stretch their own perspectives out to someone else’s life experiences.
-I was so proud of their ability to see the blessings in other people’s lives and witness their compassion and thoughtfulness through all they wrote for each person’s jar.
+Then my kids wrote several personal blessings on little pieces of cut out paper to put in each person’s jar to get them started!
+My kids worked hard to think of each individual and identify specific blessings in that person’s life to write down and add to the jar.
+We split up the work between days, so the kids wouldn’t get too tired in writing down all the specific individual blessings.
+It was an incredible way for my kids to serve those they love and stretch their own perspectives out to consider someone else’s life experiences.
+I was so proud of their ability to see the blessings in other people’s lives.
+I was impressed with their compassion and thoughtfulness through all they wrote for each person’s jar.
+That alone was worth doing this project!

 The Blessings Jar